Oregon / County

 Neighbors

-Local income levels are modest, with a median household income of $52,800 and a poverty rate of 13.5%.
-Most residents have at least a high school diploma, and about a quarter hold a bachelor’s degree or higher.
-The average commute time is 25 minutes, reflecting the rural nature and low density of the area.
+The neighborhood boasts a healthy median household income of $52,800 and a low poverty rate of 13.5%.
+Over 91% of residents have at least a high school diploma, and nearly 26% hold a bachelor's degree or higher.
+Commute times average 25 minutes, and almost 0% use public transportation, reflecting the area's accessibility and educated population.

 $36,000